oumiao-tj/Eluvio_large_dataset_challenge/README.md

 One can try the following things to improve the model behavior:

 a) Change model structure.
-Build deeper neural network, add batchnormalization and regularizers layers, try different optimizers with different learning rates.
+Build deeper neural network, add batchnormalization and regularizers layers, use cross validation, try different optimizers with different learning rates.

 b) Load a latest pretrained word embedding instead of GloVe to cover more missing words.